cp-algorithms/cp-algorithms/README.md

 Translation of http://e-maxx.ru into English

-Compiled pages are currently published at http://e-maxx-eng.github.io
+Compiled pages are published at http://e-maxx-eng.appspot.com/